kinshuk098/a-b-testing/README.md

 - 📊 Bar and area charts of conversions/clicks by year
 - 🔢 KPI cards showing Z-score, p-values, and conversion rates
 - 🎯 Campaign count metrics for both platforms

+## 🧠 Insights

+> Facebook outperformed AdWords by 63.58% in conversion efficiency.
+The difference is statistically significant (z = -72.91), indicating Facebook is the stronger performer in this A/B test.